Bangladesh–Iran relations: Bangladesh Liberation War

-Modern relations
+Post-revolution Iran

-With the fall of the Shah in 1979, new dimensions were added to the relationship between the newly proclaimed Islamic Republic of Iran and Bangladesh.
-Relations gradually grew further with President Hashemi Rafsanjani becoming the first Iranian leader to visit independent Bangladesh in 1995.
+With the Iranian Revolution in 1979, new dimensions were added to the relationship between the newly proclaimed Islamic Republic of Iran and Bangladesh.
+Relations gradually grew further with Iranian President Hashemi Rafsanjani becoming the first Iranian leader to visit independent Bangladesh in 1995.
 Subsequently, Bangladeshi Prime Minister Sheikh Hasina also visited Iran and held talks with President Mohammed Khatami.
-Iran assisted Bangladesh with relief package after the cyclone Sidr hit Bangladesh in 2007.
+Iran assisted Bangladesh with relief package after the Cyclone Sidr hit Bangladesh in 2007.

-The government of President Mahmoud Ahmadinejad sought to deepen ties between the two states, with Iranian investment in Bangladeshi industry.
-Bangladesh has also supported Iran's nuclear program, saying it is for peaceful purposes.
+The government of the Iranian President Mahmoud Ahmadinejad sought to deepen ties between the two states, with Iranian investment in Bangladeshi industry.
+Bangladesh has also supported Iranian nuclear program, saying it is for peaceful purposes.

 Bangladesh and Iran signed a preferential trade accord in July 2006 which removed non-tariff barriers, with a view to eventually establishing a free trade agreement.
 Before the signing of the accord, bilateral trade between the countries amounted to US$100 million annually.

 In mid-2007, the Bangladeshi government requested Iran's help in the construction of a nuclear power plant in Bangladesh, in order to offset the decline in the availability of gas for power generation.
 Bangladeshi Minister of Power, Energy and Natural Resources also requested Iranian assistance for the construction of new oil refineries in Bangladesh.

+Bangladeshi Ministry of Foreign Affairs strongly condemned Israel's military attack on Iran in June 2025, calling it a violation of international law and a threat to global peace, and urged both sides to show restraint.

 Trade relations

 Bangladesh and Iran signed an MoU on signing a bilateral trade agreement at the meeting held on 20 February 2001.

-Besides, there is a preferential trade agreement signed in 2006 between the two countries which has remained not functional for last nine years.
+Besides, there is a preferential trade agreement or PTA signed in 2006 between the two countries which has remained not functional for last nine years.

 The proposed joint council deal is expected to increase Bangladesh's export to Iran as the latter has good demand of jute and jute goods.

-“Bangladesh government also plans to provide some trade facilities to exporters to Iran.
-The issue will be discussed with the Iranian authorities,” said an official.
+"Bangladesh government also plans to provide some trade facilities to exporters to Iran.
+The issue will be discussed with the Iranian authorities", said an official.

 Of the MoUs, an MoU will be signed on the import of wheat from Iran, officials said.
 An MoU on agriculture sector signed at the 2013 meeting will be extended till 2020.

 About the PTA, officials said the countries have failed to settle dispute of rules of origin of products in last nine years of signing of the agreement, which has kept it non-functional.

 Meanwhile, Iran asked Bangladesh to regularly pay installments of a loan taken from the country in the 1980s.
 An ERD letter sent to foreign affairs ministry recently cited the development.

-Bangladesh took the loan to construct Ashuganj Fertiliser and Chemical Company Ltd, but later faced problems in continuing the repayment of installments after the sanction was imposed on Iran in 2006.
+Bangladesh took the loan to construct Ashuganj Fertiliser and Chemical Company Ltd., but later faced problems in continuing the repayment of installments after the sanction was imposed on Iran in 2006.